Criminal Defense FAQ

 Answers from Our Salt Lake City Criminal Defense Attorneys

 The criminal justice system is a complex and convoluted legal process for both first time and repeat offenders.
-At Lokken & Associates, P.C., we have represented clients charged with many types of criminal offenses and helped them protect their rights.
+At Lokken & Putnam, P.C., we have represented clients charged with many types of criminal offenses and helped them protect their rights.
 Here are answers to a few of the most common criminal defense questions we are asked.

 Of course, a website cannot answer every question in full – speaking with an attorney is the best way to get a complete answer.